sandesh567-pixel/sandesh-demo/README.md

 # sandesh-demo
-This is my first repo.
+This is my first git repositry.
+Author-Sandesh Tiwari